 Look at your space and put all the items that you need most often atop, next to, under, or behind the worktable.

-That’s how long-time gift basket professionals in the VIP program manage their spaces.
+That’s how new and long-time gift basket designers I mentor every week learn to manage their spaces.

 Move a little, not a lot

 When I began the gift-basket making process, my first worktable was my ironing board.
 I share that start-up information and other details in the industry’s best-selling book, How to Start a Home-Based Gift Basket Business.

 It was not an ideal space.
 However, I placed items under and around the ironing board to create a friendly environment before I relocated to a better facility.

 That better space included an office with shelves, containers, a cooler, and everything I needed for efficiency.

 I once heard copywriter Bob Bly tell an audience that he works from the seat of his pants.

 That means Bob sits at his desk and has everything he needs for his workday at arm’s length.
 He rarely gets up to retrieve anything because he merely extends either arm to retrieve what his needs to complete projects.